taskless/graphinql/README.md

     <h1 align="center">@taskless/graphinql</h1>
 </p>

 A super-lightweight GraphQL client built on cross-fetch.
-It's used by both the Taskless Client and Taskless Dev Server for simple GraphQL operations.
-Originally inspired by phin, which the library was inspired by.
 As few dependencies as possible, works in the browser and server.
 Specifically built to work with strings and avoid a dependency on `graphql` / `graphql-tag` so you can keep your codebase light.
-In short, the best parts of [graphql-request](https://github.com/prisma-labs/graphql-request) without the `graphql` dependency.
+In short, the best parts of [graphql-request](https://github.com/prisma-labs/graphql-request) without the `graphql` dependency, but without losing the ability to type your requests and responses.

 - ✅ Queries, Mutations, Introspection
 - ✅ Custom headers per request or shared via `new GraphQLClient()`
 - ✅ Typed responses and variables
-- ❌ Typed GraphQL Document Node (exposing these types would force `graphql` to be a dependency, and trigger "multiple GraphQL" issues even for types-only support)
+- ❌ Typed GraphQL Document Node (exposing these types would force `graphql` to be a dependency, and risks the "multiple GraphQL" bug even for types-only support)
   - Note: If you need the Typed Document Node, you should use the excellent [graphql-request](https://www.npmjs.com/package/graphql-request) library
-- ❌ Subscriptions
+- ❌ Subscriptions (operates over https fetch)

+# UPCOMING CHANGES (4.x)

+:warning: With node 18 providing a What-WG compatible fetch, version 4.0 of `graphinql` will no longer provide a fetch by default nor include p-retry.
+You may optionally provide a polyfilled or ponyfilled fetch if you have specific fetch requirements.
+This is in line with the project's stated goal of minimizing external dependencies and keeping the distributed code as small as possible.

 # Usage